bence98/Logsys-LibUSB-Driver/README.md

   * `hotplug-test`: Prints 'Logsys [dis]connected' when you [un]plug the device
   * `logsys-test`: Communication protocol test.
 Exit with the `quit` command or with CTRL+D (EOF).
 Do not kill with SIGINT (CTRL+C)!
 * Using the driver in your app: In this stage, I wouldn't recommend.
 But if you really wanted to, just link against `logsys-drv.so`
+* Allowing an unprivileged user to access the device (recommended): run `udev-rule.sh` as root

 ## API